Download in Microsoft Word format

 At first glance it would seem that Bach′s five extant cantatas for this day form a unique grouping of works upon which to base contextual analysis.
-Unfortunately the first one, C 190, has survived in incomplete form and parts C 143 are of extremely unlikely to have been written by Bach (vol 1, chapter 65).
+Unfortunately the first one, C 190, has survived only in incomplete form and parts of C 143 are extremely unlikely to have been written by Bach (vol 1, chapter 65).
 C 248 forms part of the Christmas Oratorio (chapter 48).
-We are left with C 41 (vol 2, chapter 32), a chorale cantata from the second cycle, C 16 from the third (chapter 10) and C 171 from the fourth.
+We are left with C 41 (vol 2 chapter 32, a chorale cantata from the second cycle), C 16 from the third (chapter 10) and, lastly, C 171.
 Additional contextual comment on the first two of these works may be found in chapter 10 of this volume.

-The miracle is that Bach continued to create such fine and inventive music from these hackneyed and repetitive texts.
+The miracle is that Bach continued to create such fine and inventive music from these hackneyed and repetitive libretti.

 C 171 begins with a chorus of considerable stature, eschewing the ritornello principles that had formed the basis of several of the large opening choruses of the third cycle.
 The instrumental forces are large, two oboes and strings (doubling the voices throughout in typical motet style) reinforced by three trumpets and drums.
 The first trumpet has a significant role as we shall see, but the other two, along with the drums, play only a subsidiary part, doing little more than reinforcing the final cadences.

 The lack of an opening instrumental section means that the first words of the text have immediate impact.
 Bach sets them—-Gott, wei dein Name—-God, as is Your name—-to a stark, unadorned rhythm of minims and crotchets declaimed by the tenors, doubled by the violas and underpinned by the continuo.